 The former ZenithOptimedia was split in two in 2016 as part of a wider restructuring of Publicis Groupe's various subsidiary networks.
 Zenith Media is the shop which, in the late 1980s and early 1990s, more or less set the standard for what a modern media agency does, as one of the first standalone units to provide international media planning, buying, evaluation and co-ordination services independently of a traditional advertising agency.
-Eventually overtaken by the newly demerged US-based media networks, its merger with Optimedia pushed it back into the top ranks.
+Eventually overtaken by the newly demerged US-based media networks, its merger with Optimedia, previously the media department of Publicis Worldwide, pushed it back into the top ranks.
 ZenithOptimedia was the #3 media specialist worldwide in 2014 with billings of $36.23bn (according to Recma).
-However recent performance has been a little rough, especially in Europe, where the network has suffered a series of key account losses since 2013.
-The overhaul of all Publicis Groupe media operations in 2016 led to the combination of Optimedia with smaller unit Blue 449, leaving Zenith as a separate standalone brand.
-Many of the old network's back office functions are being centralised at the same time in a newly created Publicis Media umbrella company.
+However recent performance has been a little rough, especially in Europe, where the network suffered a series of key account losses from 2013.
+The overhaul of all Publicis Groupe media operations in 2016 led to the demerger of Optimedia into smaller unit Blue 449, leaving Zenith as a separate standalone brand.
+Many of the old network's back office functions were centralised at the same time in a newly created Publicis Media umbrella company.

 Which clients does Zenith handle?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of Zenith?
 See ranking of Leading Media Agency Brands

 Account assignments & selected contact information